 You can also get a double boiler set, where you get the pot and a flat-bottomed insert that fits into it, along with a lid that fits both the pot and the insert.

-Either one of these are fine, but if you already have a pot and a stainless steel or glass bowl, that's really all you need.
+It'll work in a pinch, however, and the store-bought options are fine.
+But if you already have a pot and a stainless steel or glass bowl, that's really all you need.